 - 1. The Unit of Service is authorized in one (1) hour increments and will consist of direct Attendant Care services provided in the participant's home (except when services such as laundry, shopping or escort must be done off-site).
-The amount of time authorized does not include the attendant's transportation time to and from the participant's home. - 2.
-The number of units and service provided to each participant is dependent upon the individual participant's needs as set forth in the participant's approved Service Plan.
-Services must be participant specific and for the direct benefit of the participant.

-3. Attendant Care services include:
+The amount of time authorized does not include the attendant's transportation time to and from the participant's home. - The number of units and service provided to each participant is dependent upon the individual participant's needs as set forth in the participant's approved Service Plan.
+Services must be participant specific and for the direct benefit of the participant. - 3.
+Attendant Care services include: - a.
+Support for activities of daily living e.g., assistance with bathing, dressing, feeding, personal grooming, personal hygiene, transferring and mobility - Meal or snack preparation, planning and serving, cleaning up afterwards, following specially prescribed diets as necessary and encouraging participants to adhere to any specially prescribed diets - c.
+General housekeeping includes cleaning, laundry, and other activities as needed to maintain the participant in a safe and sanitary environment; Housekeeping only includes areas specific to the participant such as the participant's bedroom, bathroom, etc.

-- a.
-Support for activities of daily living e.g., assistance with bathing, dressing, feeding, personal grooming, personal hygiene, transferring and mobility - b.
-Meal or snack preparation, planning and serving, cleaning up afterwards, following specially prescribed diets as necessary and encouraging participants to adhere to any specially prescribed diets - c.
-General housekeeping includes cleaning, laundry, and other activities as needed to maintain the participant in a safe and sanitary environment; Housekeeping only includes areas specific to the participant such as the participant's bedroom, bathroom, etc. - d.
-Assistance with communication which includes, but is not limited to, placing a phone within participant's reach and physically assisting participant with use of the phone, and orientation to daily events e.
+- d.
+Shopping assistance, essential errands, and escorting participant to medical services.
+Attendants are not allowed to provide transportation. - e.
+Assistance with communication which includes, but is not limited to, placing a phone within participant's reach and physically assisting participant with use of the phone, and orientation to daily events - f.
 Monitoring medication, e.g., the type that would consist of informing the participant that it is time to take medication as prescribed by his or her physician and as written directions on the box or bottle indicate.
 It does not mean that the attendant is responsible for giving the medicine; however, it does not preclude the attendant from handing the medicine container or medicines already set up in daily containers to the participant